brandoninvergo/pacnanny/README.md

 ## Contributing

-I'm not great at shell scripting, so contributions are welcome as long as they stick to the basic idea of only trying to correct/prevent user error/carelessness.
+I'm not great at shell scripting, so contributions are welcome as long as they stick to the basic idea of only trying to correct/prevent user-error/carelessness.

 ## Author